Skip to main content

 Can students enroll in both clinic and field placements?
 Can students take more than one?

 Students may not simultaneously enroll in both clinics and field placements, but they can take the opportunity to enroll in a clinic one semester and a field placement in another semester.
-Students interested in multiple clinic or field placement experiences should speak to either Professor Lancaster or Professor Brooks as early as possible to develop a plan for taking advantage of as many opportunities as possible.
+Students interested in multiple clinic or field placement experiences should speak to either Professor Lancaster or Professor Pittman as early as possible to develop a plan for taking advantage of as many opportunities as possible.

 Back to Top